dougeby/IntuneDocs/intune/find-primary-user.md

 ---
 # required metadata

-title: Find the Primary User of a Microsoft Intune device
+title: Find the primary user of a Microsoft Intune device.
 titleSuffix:
-description: Find the Primary user (or User Device Affinity) of an Intune device.
+description: Find the primary user (or User Device Affinity) of an Intune device.
 keywords:
 author: ErikjeMS
 ms.author: erikje